devoworm/Digital-Bacillaria/Behaviors/README.md

 * the entire chain produces an oscillator with harmonics (delayed by _n_ degrees out-of-phase).

-* potentially we may see spindles at the extremes of each cycle.
+* potentially we may see spindles at the extremes of each cycle (pauses in oscillation or changes in orientation).

+How to model:

+* model sine waves, sinusoidals, and step functions.

+* how do these map measurements in the previous Bacillaria paper?

 Each pair of filamentous cells act as an oscillatory unit in a CoPG.
 Oscillatory units overlap, so that a colony of 7 filaments consist of 6 oscillatory units.
 While they generally produce a sine wave, they can also stretch to a maximal value and stay there for long periods of time.